joelhawksley/identity/components/slides.md

 end
 ```

-^ Let's call it ActionView::Component.
+^ Enter ActionView::Component.

+^ PAUSE

+^ So let's take our new parent class...

 ---